top of page

 Upcoming Services

-The liturgical program for Lent is now available in English.
+The liturgical program for the month of November is now available in English.

 Following the Orthodox Calendar. (

 ( The Greek Orthodox Church has always followed the Julian Calendar, not the Gregorian Calendar that is in use today, which was introduced by the Latin Pope Gregory XIII in 1582.
-In 1923 the bishops of the Greek Orthodox Church went against the decision of 3 Synods that anathematized the Gregorian Calendar and went ahead and introduced it into the Greek Orthodox Church.
+In 1923 the Patriarchate of Constantinople went against the decision of 3 Synods that anathematized the Gregorian Calendar and went ahead and introduced it into the Greek Orthodox Church.
 With the assistance of the Greek State, it used military and police force on its clergy and people to enforce this change into the church in 1924.)

 J G